 4moms Breeze Models

-There are now two models of the Breeze available (they’ve done away with the entry-level model): the Breeze Plus ($299) and the Breeze GO ($249).
+There are two models available: the Breeze Plus ($269) and the Breeze GO ($219).
 The former comes with a removable bassinet and changer (a must-have for babies under 6 months), while the GO (the travel crib version), doesn’t.
 Other than that (and the color), we’re talking about the same thing.

 At 23 pounds (28.5 with the bassinet and changer), the 4moms Breeze is comparable to the Pack ‘n Play and other play yards in terms of weight, and it also comes with a carry case for easy transport.
 Note that the handles are long, so carrying it low may cause it to drag on the floor if you’re short.
 On the flip side, you can actually carry this one over your shoulder, which many find easier.

 The downsides: some parents complain that the Breeze play yard sheets are pretty pricey ($30 for the bassinet mattress fitted sheet and $40 for the play yard fitted sheet).
 Given that you may want 2-3 sheets, this does raise the cost of an already-expensive product.
 Other than that, there are virtually no complaints with this play yard.